nicknava1/Burp-Suite/README.md

 ![Step 3](https://github.com/nicknava1/Burp-Suite/blob/main/Burp%20Suite%20Scan/3.png)

 <h2>Configuring your first scan</h2>
 <p>Now there should be a new window called "New scan".
 You should be on the first left-hand tab called scan details.
-Here we will designate the target url we want to perform our vunlnerability scan on.</p>
+For this scan we are going to perform both a crawl and audit, so make sure it is selected.
+In the next field we will designate the target url we want to perform our vunlnerability scan on.
+We will be using the website https://ginandjuice.shop/.</p>

 <p><b>Note: It is important to have permission from the website owner before performing a scan like this. "ginandjuice.shop" is provided by PortSwigger for testing purposes.</b></p>